minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   (https://github.com/LibraryOfCongress/api.congress.gov/)), congressional data
   (https://github.com/unitedstates/congress-legislators), congress
   packages(https://github.com/IPPSR/congress)
+- use API in general, for opensecrets data and co. easier to work with, more libraries (congress in r?)
+-
 - analyse difference in congress person's age, experience, etc. (are young/old legislators more likely to change their votes given contributions)